Nope (film): Release

 Nope premiered at the TCL Chinese Theatre in Los Angeles on July 18, 2022.
 It was released in theaters in the United States on July 22, 2022, by Universal Pictures, a date first revealed in November 2020.
 The Alamo Drafthouse Cinema hosted an outdoor screening of the film at Sunset Ranch Hollywood on July 25, 2022.

 It screened at the Cinesphere in IMAX on September 12, 2022, during the Toronto International Film Festival as a special presentation in the main film slate with a pre-film Q&A session with Jordan Peele and Hoyte van Hoytema, despite being released to the public prior to the festival.

 Home media

 The film was released to VOD on August 26, 2022.
 It was released on 4K UHD, Blu-ray, and DVD on October 25, 2022.
-It was released to streaming on Peacock on November 18, 2022, as part of an 18-month deal where it will stream on Peacock for four months, before moving to Amazon Prime for the next ten months, before moving back to Peacock for the final four.
+It was released to streaming on Peacock on November 18, 2022, as part of an 18-month deal where it streamed on Peacock for four months and moved to Amazon Prime for the next ten months.
+It then moved back to Peacock for the final four.